Ecoscape Nature Tours - 11 hour

 had a driver

 and a knowledgeable wonderful guide named Ricardo.
-He was very
+He

 informative,